Matthew 28:18-20 has rightly been called the Great Commission, for great it is.

 I view evangelism as being an essential and important component of discipleship, which is the larger task to which we are called.
 We are called to be disciples and to make disciples: that is the primary task of the Church.
 If I never “lead” someone to Christ but lead a faithful life of being a disciple of Jesus Christ for decades, have I somehow failed in life?
 Maybe I’ve planted countless seeds or watered or fertilized but have never been lucky enough to be the one who comes just at the right time to observe the first push of the new life through the soil.
 And maybe I’ve spent my life doing the backbreaking work of discipling those who others have first “led” to Christ.

 I find the whole notion of evangelizing and “leading” people to conversion to Christ very vague and unhelpful at times.
 At what moment does the task of evangelism end?
 When someone says the Sinner’s Prayer?
 When they have an emotional experience of God for the first time?
-At what point do we abandon one who has just been “evangelized” and then go on to evangelize someone else because it’s the most important task, leaving who knows who to the lesser task of discipleship?
+At what point do we abandon one who has just been “evangelized” and then go on to evangelize someone else because it’s the most important task, leaving the work of discipleship undone?

 As I’ve said, I think it’s more useful to think of evangelism as being only the first phase of the biblical process of discipleship, which is a lifelong endeavor and which is not a solo flight into spirituality.